saidben0/gh-actions-genai/README.md

 Step#2: Push your changes into the repo and make sure the new lambda layer had been created in the AWS account

-Step#3: If everything is working as intended then merge yout changes into the default branch `main`
+Step#3: If everything is working as intended then merge your changes into the default branch `main`

 **The lambda layer must be deployed first because it is required by the lambda functions that are used by the Real-Time and Batch data pipeline.